The Tax Disputes and Litigation Review: Finland

 i Recovering overpaid tax

-The overpaid income tax is generally refunded to a taxpayer as a tax refund if the taxpayer's tax withholdings or tax prepayments exceed the final amount of tax payable for the tax year in question.
+Overpaid income tax is generally refunded to a taxpayer as a tax refund if the taxpayer's tax withholdings or tax prepayments exceed the final amount of tax payable for the tax year in question.
 The refund is made within one year after the end of the relevant tax year or financial period.
 A refund of overpaid taxes may be possible even before the regular tax refund payment date upon a specific application.
+Repayment of interest of 0.5 per cent per annum by the FTA to a taxpayer applies where taxes are refunded.

 A separate refund application should expressly be filed with the FTA when a non-resident taxpayer has been charged withholding taxes in Finland that exceed the maximum level allowed under an applicable tax treaty and EU principles.
 A similar refund process also exists in matters relating to transfer taxes.